-You can also save phone books, or use leaves.
+You can also save phone books and newspapers, or use leaves.
+I’d rather have some soft cloths to use, and hopefully, we’d have some water to wash them properly.
 I have a lot of TP stored, but when it’s gone the stores may be empty.

 2. Monthly Homemade Menstrual Supplies

 I wrote a post on making your own menstrual monthly supplies.
-Trust me, there is a neighbor that may need these.
+Trust me, if you don’t need them anymore, there is a neighbor that may need these.
 Oh, I can hear some young girls say, “no way!”
-Well, if the stores are closed, you will use them or it’s going to be very messy, girlfriends.
+Well, if the stores are closed, you will use them or it’s going to be very messy and uncomfortable.
 Pattern For Menstrual Pads

 3. Make Elderly Diapers